surveysolutions/docs/content/questionnaire-designer/techniques/text-substitution.md

 - No recursion: if a text value substituted in contains anything enclosed in %-signs, that fragment does not get substituted.

 - Where you may use substitution, you may use *just* the substitution.
 The following question text is technically valid: <TT>%qtext%</TT>.
 What question the interviewers (in CAPI) or respondents (in CAWI) will actually see on the screen depends on the value of **qtext**.

+- Rosters triggered by numeric questions, where source of names is not defined (possible) will have the item index 1, 2, 3, ... substituted in, instead of the the <TT>%rostertitle%</TT>.